Cranberry Chutney - Gluten Free

 Pinch of salt

 Add 1 cup of the orange juice and the cranberries to a sauce pot and bring it to a boil.
 Add the cinnamon stick and simmer for 15 minutes.
 You'll hear the cranberries start to pop and make the most delightful noises.
-I like to close my eyes and envision our Native American ancestors dancing to the beat of a drum, while the pot of cranberries were cooking over an open fire.
+I like to close my eyes and envision our Native American ancestors dancing to the beat of a drum, while the pot of cranberries was cooking over an open fire.
 I'm not CRAZY, take a minute and appreciate the history that's in the food you're preparing.
 If you can't hear them, pour yourself another glass of wine, then you'll hear them loud and clear.

 Remove from the heat and add the pinch of salt.

 Zest the orange, making sure you only get the outside skin of the fruit.
-You can zest an orange with a microplane, grater, vegetable peeler or knife.
+You can zest an orange with a microplane, grater, vegetable peeler, or knife.
 Make sure you only get the rind, leave behind the soft, white pith that lies underneath.
 The pith has a bitter, unappealing taste that will ruin your chutney.

 Remove the cinnamon stick and pour into a glass bowl and refrigerate for at least 12 hours before serving.
 I normally make this the day before Thanksgiving so it's ready to go.
-I have to triple the recipe because my daughter loves this cranberry chutney and will eat the left overs for days after Thanksgiving.
+I have to triple the recipe because my daughter loves this cranberry chutney and will eat the leftovers for days after Thanksgiving.
 One year I put the can of cranberry sauce (didn't even take it out of the can) on the counter.
 You had to see the disappointment on her face, it was kinda funny but assured her it was only a joke, I had the "real stuff" in the refrigerator.

-Let me take a minute to say, I don't hate the canned cranberry sauce.
+Let me take a minute to say, that I don't hate the canned cranberry sauce.
 We grew up on that at the holidays and I have fond memories of listening to it release itself from the can.
 As I got older, I was told that if you open both ends of the can, you can push it out so much easier.
 It's not my goal to tell you that the canned cranberry sauce should never appear on your Thanksgiving table.
-It's your house, your kitchen and your family.
+It's your house, your kitchen, and your family.
 Make what they like but try new things and see what happens.
 At best, they'll love it and you'll have a new tradition, at worst, you'll provide everyone with a great laugh.

+When I make this recipe, I have to triple it because my family loves it so much!
 Enjoy this recipe and take a moment in your day to give thanks.